splunk/splunk-connect-for-syslog/docs/destinations.md

 SC4S_DEST_CISCO_IOS_ALTERNATES=d_fmt_hec_OTHER
 ```

-## Example 3 Send only cisco IOS events that are not debug
+## Example 3: Send only Cisco IOS events that are not debugged
 ```bash
 #Note "OTHER" should be a meaningful name
 SC4S_DEST_SPLUNK_HEC_OTHER_URL=https://splunk:8088